YoshiFrancis/GameServer/README.md

 ## TODO
 1. settup the infrastucture code for the server->hub->lobby->app system
 2. implement hub functionality
-	- give user list of options: create new game lobby, view all game lobbies, join game lobby, prompt user for username
+	- give user list of options: create new game lobby, view all game lobbies, join game lobby, ( prompt user for username -- DONE )
 3. implement lobby functionality
 	- get player to join, let player leave back to lobby, able to restart lobby (like when game ends), start game, end game, close lobby
 	- could potentially let other players spectate ongoing game in the future